jgnewman/hart/README.md

 Our app (which we've called `renderer`) is a combination of our fragment and an HTML container where the app should appear.
 When we call `renderer.update`, the data we pass in is handed to the fragment and Hart takes care of updating the actual DOM.
 Whenever the user types into our text field, it will trigger another update call, passing in a copy of the previous data, along with the new field value.
 This model allows us to avoid mutable state altogether and also allows us to run multiple Hart apps on the same page at once.

 Interestingly, a Hart app doesn't strictly have to render HTML into the DOM.
-You could create an app that simply implements a counter, for example:
+You could create an app that simply implements a counter, for example.
+Take a look:

 ```javascript
 import { app } from "hart"